 Note: With whole numbers no noughts placed in front are admissible (007 is transferred as 7).
 With real numbers a maximum of one leading nought is permitted (e.g. not 00.07 but 0.07).
-Float numbers can be transferred in different representations (with or without Mantissen), as long as the value domain of the float number corresponds with its declaration; e.g. 100 could be transferred as 10.0e1 or 1.0e2.
+Float numbers can be transferred in different representations (with or without mantissa).
+They can also be transferred with a higher degree of precision than required by the domain.
+However it is essential that the value of the float number do not violate the required domain.
+Thus it is possible that for instance the number 100 (for an assumed domain of 0..999) be transferred as 100, 100.0000001, 10.0e1 or 1.0e2.

-3.3.12.5 Coding of Structured Domains
+3.3.11.5 Coding of formatted domains